Crested Gecko Care: Humidity, Plants & Common Mistakes

 UVB Lighting: What Recent Research Tells Us

-Research now indicates that low-level UVB exposure significantly improves calcium metabolism, activity levels, and overall health in crested geckos.
+Low-level UVB exposure significantly improves calcium metabolism, activity levels, and overall health in crested geckos.
 So all those forum debates about "optional UVB" aged like milk.

 A 5-6% UVB fluorescent tube running 10-12 hours daily provides appropriate exposure without overwhelming them.
 Mount it inside the mesh top or use a fixture that combines LED and UVB.